10 Best (REALLY FREE) Password Managers in 2024

 🥉3.
 RoboForm — Easy to Use With an Excellent Form Filler

-RoboForm Free is secure, intuitive, and has the best form filler on the market — most password managers can fill simple web forms, but RoboForm’s form filler is able to fill out even the most advanced web forms with perfect accuracy.
+RoboForm Free is secure, intuitive, and has the best form filler on the market — most password managers can fill simple web forms, but RoboForm’s form filler is able to fill out even the most advanced web forms with perfect accuracy — all without costing you money!

-RoboForm Free also offers unlimited password storage.
+RoboForm Free offers unlimited password storage.
 Its password vault allows you to securely store logins, passwords, bookmarks, notes, identities, and contacts.
 I really like how easy it is to organize your vault, with options to create folders and subfolders for seamless categorization.
-That said, it doesn’t let you create multiple vaults like 1Password does.
+It’s not quite the same as being able to create multiple vaults like you can with 1Password — but it’s still pretty good.

 🥉3.
 RoboForm — Easy to Use With an Excellent Form Filler

 RoboForm also lets you save passwords for PC and mobile apps — which is a pretty unique feature.
-When logging into an app like iTunes on a desktop PC, RoboForm automatically prompts you to save the password.
+When logging into an app like Spotify on a desktop PC, RoboForm automatically prompts you to save the password.
 This feature sets RoboForm apart from competitors and provides added security against screen loggers.
-However, it’s not supported on Mac.
+Unfortunately, it’s not supported on Mac.

 I appreciate how RoboForm Free supports passkeys, enabling secure, passwordless logins to websites.
 When generating a new passkey, RoboForm prompts you to save it, simplifying future logins by offering to log you in with the saved passkey and making secure logins more streamlined.
 Dashlane, Bitwarden, and NordPass are the only other products on this list to offer free passkey support.